Setting Up a Development Environment

 This won't run the unit tests, but it will skip the same network calls that are skipped during unit testing.
 You should see most of the same configuration that's done during a normal run, using sample resource names.

-again, but all you're interested in is the Dockerfile that's generated, run the following two commands:
+When you've made more changes and want to run the deploy command again, but all you're interested in is the Dockerfile that's generated, run the following two commands:

 This will avoid network calls and use sample resource names again, and it will ignore the fact that you have significant uncommitted changes.
 A new Dockerfile should be generated, and you can repeat these steps to rapidly develop the code that generates the Dockerfile.